allegro/restapi-guideline/README.md

 Accept-Language: pl-PL
 ````

-By sending the information presented above, you will inform the backing service that all user messages (including [errors](#error) messages) should be translated to English (as a default) and Polish.
+By sending the information presented above, you will inform the backing service that all user messages (including [error](#error) messages) should be translated to English or Polish, respectively.
+If "Accept-Language" header is omitted then default value is en-US.

 ## Price and currency